bbauska/JS-Programs/README.md

 <p>Calculating the factorial of a large number can quickly lead to very large results,
 and JavaScript has limitations in terms of precision.
 To handle large factorials, you can use libraries that support arbitrary-precision arithmetic.
-One such library is the "Biglnt" type in JavaScript, which is available in modern environments.</p>
+One such library is the "BigInt" type in JavaScript, which is available in modern environments.</p>
 <pre>
 function calculateFactorial(n) {
   // Check if the input is a valid non-negative integer